Orioles rally after rain delay, beat Blue Jays 6-5 - WHIZ News

+A ninth-inning showdown between their young closer and one of the game’s top sluggers?
+Check.

-BALTIMORE (AP) — Rougned Odor hit a two-run homer in the bottom of the eighth inning, and the Baltimore Orioles rallied for a 6-5 victory over the Toronto Blue Jays on Tuesday night.
+Rougned Odor hit a two-run homer in the bottom of the eighth, and the Orioles rallied for a 6-5 victory over the Toronto Blue Jays on Tuesday night.
+Toronto had a man on second in the ninth, but Félix Bautista retired Vladimir Guerrero Jr. on a lineout to end it.

+“You look around, and there’s a lot of good players on this team, a lot of young guys that not a lot of people know,” Odor said.
+“There’s a lot of good talent on this team, and we play together and we have fun, and when we have fun, a lot of good things happen.”

 The Orioles trailed 5-3 in the sixth when the game was delayed 78 minutes because of rain.
 Then Baltimore cut the lead in half on Ryan Mountcastle’s RBI double in the seventh.
 Odor connected off Yimi Garcia (1-4) to give the Orioles the lead an inning later.

 Santiago Espinal hit an infield single off Bautista with one out and went to second on a throwing error by Odor, the second baseman.
-After Lourdes Gurriel Jr. struck out, Bautista retired Vladimir Guerrero Jr. on a lineout to second.
+After Lourdes Gurriel Jr. struck out, Guerrero hit a liner to second.

 Bo Bichette hit two home runs for Toronto, including a three-run shot in the sixth.
 Guerrero extended his hitting streak to 20 games with a sixth-inning single.